Smoking Impact on Skin: A Comprehensive Look at Skin Damage

 Smoking Causes Premature Aging and Wrinkles

-One of the most noticeable Smoking Impact on Skin is increased wrinkling and premature aging.
+One of the most noticeable Smoking Impacts on the Skin is increased wrinkling and premature aging.
 The many toxins in cigarette smoke damage collagen and elastin – the fibers that keep skin firm and elastic.

 This causes prominent wrinkles and fine lines to develop earlier in smokers.
 Facial wrinkling from smoking regularly occurs in your late 30s or early 40s.